Hacks

 - y = Cx + du + g(x,u)

-Solving a 30 year old puzzle: Lower Bounds for Simple Policy Iteration
+Lower Bounds for Simple Policy Iteration (Cracking a 30-year-old puzzle)